DreamOfTheRedChamber/leetcode/README.md

     + Do not share references of mutable objects.
 Create defensive copy of internal mutable objects when sharing.

 #### Clone<a id="clone"></a>
+* Deep and shallow copy
-* Default clone() method creates the shallow copy of an object.
+  - Default clone() method creates the shallow copy of an object.
-  - The shallow copy of an object will have exact copy of all the fields of original object.
+    + The shallow copy of an object will have exact copy of all the fields of original object.
-  - Shallowcopy is preferred if an object has only primitive fields.
+    + Shallowcopy is preferred if an object has only primitive fields.
-* In addition to shallow copy,
+  - In addition to shallow copy,
-  - If original object has any references to other objects as fields, then copy of those objects are also created by calling clone() method on them.
+    + If original object has any references to other objects as fields, then copy of those objects are also created by calling clone() method on them.
+* How to clone an object
+  - Implements Cloneable interface and override clone()
+  - Implements serializable interface and clone objects by serialize and deserialize

 #### Assert, error and exception<a id="assert-error-exception"></a>
 #### Final vs finally vs finalize<a id="final-finally-finalize"></a>